Skip to Main Content

 Afternoon:

 Free time in Amsterdam will continue.
 If you make museum reservations, we suggest you do that between 12 p.m. and 3 p.m.
-We will rendezvous at an announced time and place to reboard the motorcoach and return to the ship in the late afternoon which is now docked in Alkmaar.
+We will rendezvous at an announced time and place to reboard the motorcoach and return to the barge in the late afternoon which is now docked in Alkmaar.

 Dinner: